-Of the 18 collective funds we are invested in, 16 are rated with a low or moderate CIF band, 1 fund was rated as having a high CIF band and 1 was unclassified as this fund had only been recently established and has not been rated.
+Of our current collective funds, circa 70% of the underlying stocks held in these funds have an ESG rating of A or higher.
 The active asset managers within our portfolio all have a preference for sustainable business models and good governance, and with the increasing focus on ESG considerations, the Directors were pleased these funds produced above average ratings as a result.